Typical Italian souvenirs: a city-by-city guide

-Editorial guide to authentic souvenirs, city by city: criteria, DOP/IGP certifications and practical buying tips.
+Editorial guide to typical souvenirs, city by city: criteria, DOP/IGP certifications and practical buying tips.

-An authentic souvenir isn't simply "made in Italy" — it's an object with a traceable story, a clear provenance, and a recognisable bond with the territory.
+A representative souvenir isn't just a mass-produced object — it's an object with a traceable story, a clear provenance, and a recognisable bond with the territory.
 Three practical criteria can guide every purchase.

 • Transparent provenance: The seller can tell you where it was made, by whom, and with which materials.
 If the answer is vague, keep looking.

-• Recognisable technique: Authentic local craft carries the marks of handwork — small imperfections, individual finishes, unique textures that industrial production can't replicate.
+• Recognisable technique: Craft of the territory carries the marks of handwork — small imperfections, individual finishes, unique textures that industrial production can't replicate.

-• Local coherence: A souvenir must have a cultural link with the city.
-It's not enough to be beautiful — it must be consistent with history, tradition, and local materials.
+• Coherence with place: A souvenir must have a cultural link with the city.
+It's not enough to be beautiful — it must be consistent with history, tradition, and the territory's materials.

 How to avoid generic souvenirs